 Yes, our Personal Internet Banking website provides you with the ability to view your brokerage account balance, holdings, statements and confirmations online.
-Online trading capabilities are also available, limited to stocks and mutual funds, for individual accounts in the U.S.
+Online trading capabilities are also available, limited to stocks and mutual funds, for individual accounts in the U.S. only.

 HSBC Securities (USA) Inc. is a member of the Securities Investor Protection Corporation (SIPC®).
 As a result, securities in your account are protected up to $500,000 (of which $250,000 can be for claims for cash awaiting reinvestment).
 For details please see SIPC.
 Please note that SIPC does not protect against loss due to market fluctuation.